 Faced with the prospect of going to see Manchester by the Sea, I wondered if I’m a serious movie fan at all.
 When it’s freezing out, wouldn’t I just be happier staying in and watching Bridget Jones’s Baby?

-In an impressively wintry Boston suburb, Casey Affleck gives the kind of quiet performance that normally gets overlooked.
-Lee Chandler, a depressed janitor overwhelmed with guilt and anger, has his mundane existence interrupted by the death of his older brother Joe (Kyle Chandler).
-Lee is forced to return to his hometown of Manchester-by-the-Sea to take up guardianship of his teenage nephew Patrick.
+life existence interrupted by the death of his older brother Joe (Kyle Chandler), forcing him to return to his hometown of Manchester-by-the-Sea to look after his teenage nephew Patrick.

 Like another Oscar contender, Jackie, it’s a movie all about planning a funeral, except here the ground is too hard and cold to bury the dead.
-Flashbacks show old Lee as a boisterous man married to Michelle Williams (another tear-jerking performance as a working-class mother for the actress).
-We learn that the couple have a shared tragedy that is the reason Lee won’t remain in Manchester.
+Flashbacks show old Lee as a boisterous man married to Michelle Williams (another tear-jerking performance as a working-class mother for the actress!)

-Lee is an unsettling character – aggressive, tightly wound, numb.
+Lee is aggressive, tightly wound, numb.
 I didn’t go into Manchester rooting for Affleck, but the performance had an authenticity that the likes of Gosling wouldn’t have had.
-I don’t know if it’s the kind of indelible, undeniable performance that justifies the awards sweep (before Denzel’s SAG triumph turned the Best Actor competition into a two-horse race) or if Lee Chandler is something Affleck hasn’t done before.
+I don’t know if it’s the kind of indelible, undeniable performance that justifies the awards sweep (before Denzel’s SAG triumph turned the Best Actor competition into a two-horse race).

-If you need resolution or a Hollywood ending – know Lee Chandler is too far gone for that.
-Manchester is not overwhelmingly bleak thanks to its well-observed humour, but it’s definitely far too long, whether its a bona fide masterpiece or a just another well-made Sundance indie.
+It’s not overwhelmingly bleak thanks to its well-observed humour, but it’s far too long – whether it’s a bona fide masterpiece or just another well-made Sundance indie.